zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 The communication cutoff determines the "overlap" between sub-domains and atoms in these regions are referred to in LAMMPS as "ghost atoms".
-This region has to be large enough to contain all atoms of a bond, angle, dihedral or improper with just one atom in the actual sub-domain.
+This region has to be large enough to contain all atoms of a bond, angle, dihedral, or improper with just one atom in the actual sub-domain.
 Typically, this cutoff is set to the largest cutoff from the :doc:`pair style(s) <pair_style>` plus the :doc:`neighbor list skin distance
-<neighbor>` and will be more than sufficient for all bonded
+<neighbor>` and will typically be sufficient for all bonded
 interactions.
-But if the pair style cutoff is small this may not be enough.
-LAMMPS will print a warning in this case using some heuristic based on the equilibrium bond length, but that may not be sufficient for cases where the force constants are small and thus bonds may be stretched very far.
+But if the pair style cutoff is small, this may not be enough.
+LAMMPS will print a warning in this case using some heuristic based on the equilibrium bond length, but that still may not be sufficient for cases where the force constants are small and thus bonds may be stretched very far.
 The communication cutoff can be adjusted with :doc:`comm_modify cutoff \<value\> <comm_modify>`, but setting this too large will waste CPU time and memory.